nim-lang/Nim/doc/manual.md

   ```

 Please note that `static T` is just a syntactic convenience for the underlying
 generic type `static[T]`.
-The type param can be omitted to obtain the type
+The type parameter can be omitted to obtain the type
 class of all constant expressions.
 A more specific type class can be created by
 instantiating `static` with another type class.